stomp/stomp-spec/src/stomp-specification-1.1.md

     ^@

-The `transaction` header is required, you must specify which transaction to commit\!
+The `transaction` header is required and must specify the id of the transaction to commit\!

 ### ABORT